2025 Pacific hurricane season: Hurricane Kiko

 On August 26, an area of low pressure developed within a tropical wave south of the coast of southern Mexico.
 The disturbance began showing some signs of organization a few days later, and organized into Tropical Depression ElevenE on the morning of August 31, about 1000 mi southwest of the southern tip of the Baja California peninsula.
 Moving westward, the depression strengthened into Tropical Storm Kiko a short while later.
 Kiko continued to become better organized throughout the following day, and on the morning of September 2, the system strengthened into a Category 1 hurricane.
 Kiko then intensified into a Category 2 hurricane that afternoon.
 Continuing along a westward track amid favorable conditions, Kiko rapidly intensified to a Category 4 hurricane on September 3.
 The system attained maximum sustained winds of 125 kn that afternoon, while about 1560 mi east-southeast of Hilo, Hawaii.
 Kiko then weakened slightly overnight into the next morning.
 Kiko's structure then degraded considerably over the course of several hours on September 4, due to nearby dry air, and the hurricane weakened to Category 3 strength.

 Early the next morning, Kiko turned to the west-northwest.
 Kiko's eye then cleared out and cold cloud tops again more fully encircled the core, as the system re-intensified to Category 4, attaining sustained winds of 120 kn that same day, and took on some annular characteristics as it intensified.
 Early on September 6, the system entered the Central Pacific basin.
 During the day, the intensity of the storm fluctuated, first falling to Category 3, then rebounding to Category 4, then falling to Category 3 once again.
 The next day, as Kiko moved into cooler waters, the eye became cloud-filled and the cloud tops began to gradually warm; as a result, the hurricane weakened to Category 2.
 The hurricane's structure continued to degrade on September 8, and by the late in the day it had rapidly weakened to a shallow tropical storm, titled by persistent southwesterly wind shear, thus nearly devoid of deep convection.
 A burst of deep convection developed north of the storm's low-level center on the afternoon of September 9, but soon collapsed due to the hostile surrounding environment and Kiko degenerated into a post-tropical remnant low early the following morning north of the Hawaiian Islands.
+The low then dissipated early the next day.

 Precipitation, rip currents, and high surf were reported in parts of Hawaii.
 Maui and the Big Island of Hawaiʻi received 1-2 in of rain.
 Waves up to 8 ft were reported along the southeastern shore of Oʻahu, resulting the rescue of at least 30 people.